bazaarvoice/bv-ios-sdk/apps/PhotoUploadExample/readme.md

 This example app illustrates use of the Bazaarvoice iOS SDK to perform a photo upload and to rate an existing product.

+Note: This app will not run in the simulator since it requires use of the camera.

 Some highlights:

 - Use of the native image picker class and integration with the BV SDK